Data management & 3 lines of defense.

-Several months ago, I got a task to investigate how to position Data management function to the Three Lines of Defense.
+Several months ago, I got a task to investigate how to position the Data management function to the Three Lines of Defense.

 My first reading was the article 'Data Governance and Three Lines of Defence' by John Parkinson.
 The analysis was based on a comparison between Data Governance/ Management activities and those of The Three Lines of Defense.
 The conclusion was: Data management is the First line, and Data Governance is the Second line.
 I thought: Bingo!

 Now, months later, I am ready to argue with the conclusion.

-Let’s first refresh the definition regarding the 3LOD concepts and 1st and 2nd Lines of Defense.
+Let’s first refresh the definition regarding the 3LOD concepts and the 1st and 2nd Lines of Defense.

-The Institute of Internal Auditors (IIA) stipulates: 1st line are ‘functions that own and manage risks (operational management) ’ and ‘2nd line are ‘functions that oversee risks’.
+The Institute of Internal Auditors (IIA) stipulates: 1st the line is ‘functions that own and manage risks (operational management) ’ and ‘the 2nd line is ‘functions that oversee risks’.

-How are the definitions applicable for the Data management function?
+How are the definitions apply to the Data management function?